Our staff will respond to your query promptly and provide detailed information to your questions.

 - Arrival and departure transfers from/to ferry

-- Two lunches at local hand-picked restaurants
+- One lunch at a local hand-picked restaurants

 - Beverages & extras